joinpursuit/Pursuit-Core-Web/full-stack-express/express-sql-seed-read/README.md

 Why did we name our route `/bookmarks`?
 Is there a reason we name our route(s) this way?

+What would happen if we put this code ABOVE the middleware set up?

 ## Setting up The Database

 We need to create a database and table for our bookmarks in Postgres.